M4I-nanoscopy/mtf-nps-dqe/README.md

 ### Noise Power Spectrum (NPS) or Wiener Spectrum

 The NPS is measured using a series of flat field exposures.
-Challenging is estim
+Challenging is estimating NPS(0), which can be done by looking at the normalized variance of progressively binned flat field exposures.

 ### Detective Quantum Efficiency (DQE)

 Using the MTF and NPS, the DQE can be calculated.
 Hereby is DQE(0) (a scaling factor) assumed to be a certain value.
-To actually measure DQE(0) you need an accurate way to measure the conversion factor (counts out/flux in) of the detector.
+To actually measure DQE(0) you need an accurate way to measure the true conversion factor (counts out/flux in) of the detector.
+For example by using a Faraday cup, mounted close to the detector.

 ## Installation